BrownieO/Conlang-notes/Grammar/cases.md

 # Cases
 Cases are categories of words based on their role in a sentence.
-Sometimes, such role is shown with a mark.
+Sometimes, such role is marked with a morhpeme.

 ## Accusative and nominative
 Those cases indicate the object and the subject of a sentence respectively.
 Those cases aren't marked in Balkeon.